Nikon FM2n Review

 Nikon FM2n - History

-The Nikon FM2 was manufactured from 1982-2002 and 1984 onwards the “n” for “new” was added to the official name along with the serial numbers on the back of the camera, although the front of the camera never changed and remained to show the FM2 logo.
+The Nikon FM2 was manufactured from 1982 to 2002.
+From 1984 onwards, the “n” for “new” was added to the official name along with the serial numbers on the back of the camera, although the front of the camera never changed and remained to show the FM2 logo.

-The original Nikon FM2 has an X-Sync speed of 1/200s and for the Nikon FM2n, the X-Sync speed is 1/250s.
-Both cameras featured the first-ever shutter speed range of 1 to 1/4000th of a second and bulb and did so without the need for batteries.
+The original Nikon FM2 has an X-Sync speed of 1/200s; for the Nikon FM2n, the X-Sync speed is 1/250s.
+Both cameras featured the first-ever shutter speed range of 1 to 1/4000th of a second and bulb, and did so without the need for batteries.
 Impressive, even to this day.

 Lillooet, BC, Canada.
 Nikon FM2n, Nikon 50mm f/1.8 Series E, Kodak TMAX 100